asharara88/SALSA/README.md

 This project is built with TypeScript and uses modern ES modules.

+## Netlify Deployment

+Deployments are configured for Netlify using `netlify.toml`.
+The production site is available at [http://biowell.ai](http://biowell.ai).
+The `FRONTEND_ENDPOINT` environment variable is set automatically during the Netlify build to ensure the API updates point to this domain.

 ## License
 This project is licensed under the MIT License.